gem870/Smart_Store/README.md

 ## Contributing

 We welcome contributions from the community!
-Whether it's fixing bugs, suggesting new features, improving documentation, or refactoring code, your help is appreciated.
+I would appreciate your help, whether it's fixing bugs, suggesting new features, improving documentation, or refactoring code.

 ### How to Contribute